-

 Lorna Dunne | 3BA Geography 2018/19

-I know for a fact that modules like GIS (Geographic Information Systems) and undertaking my Research Dissertation during my final year as a Geography Student at NUI Galway have helped me to secure a position as a GIS Technician with Mallon Technology.
+I know for a fact that modules like GIS (Geographic Information Systems) and undertaking my Research Dissertation during my final year as a Geography Student at University of Galway have helped me to secure a position as a GIS Technician with Mallon Technology.
 Many of the skills that I acquired during my undergraduate degree like independent research and project design are exactly what most employers are searching for.
 I am looking forward to putting what I learned into practice.